Fatimid Caliphate: Campaigns in Syria

 The incorporation of the Turkish troops into the Fatimid army had long-term consequences.
 On the one hand, they were a necessary addition to the military in order for the Fatimids to compete militarily with other powers in the region.
-The Fatimids began to recruit ghilmān much as the Abbasids had done before them.
+The Fatimids began to recruit ghilman much as the Abbasids had done before them.
 They were soon joined by recruited Daylamis (footmen from the Buyid homeland in Iran).
 Black Africans from the Sudan (upper Nile valley) were also recruited afterward.
 In the short term the Kutama warriors remained the most important troops of the Caliph, but resentment and rivalry eventually grew between the different ethnic components of the army.

-Bajkūr, based in Raqqa, made another unsuccessful attempt against Aleppo in 991 which resulted in his capture and execution.
+Bajkur, based in Raqqa, made another unsuccessful attempt against Aleppo in 991 which resulted in his capture and execution.
 That same year, Ibn Killis died and Munir was accused of conducting treasonous correspondence with Baghdad.
 These difficulties triggered a strong response in Cairo.
 A major military campaign was prepared to impose Fatimid control over all of Syria.
 Along the way, Munir was arrested in Damascus and sent back to Cairo.
 Circumstances were favourable to the Fatimids as the Byzantine emperor Basil II was campaigning far away in the Balkans and the Hamdanid ruler Sa'd al-Dawla died in late 991.
-Manjūtakīn, the Turkish Fatimid commander, advanced methodically north along the Orontes valley.
+Manjutakin, the Turkish Fatimid commander, advanced methodically north along the Orontes valley.
 He took Homs and Hama in 992 and defeated a combined force from Hamdanid Aleppo and Byzantine-held Antioch.
 In 993 he took Shayzar and in 994 he began the siege of Aleppo.
-In May 995, however, Basil II unexpectedly arrived in the region after a forced march with his army through Anatolia, forcing Manjūtakīn to lift the siege and return to Damascus.
+In May 995, however, Basil II unexpectedly arrived in the region after a forced march with his army through Anatolia, forcing Manjutakin to lift the siege and return to Damascus.
 Before another Fatimid expedition could be sent, Basil II negotiated a one-year truce with the caliph, which the Fatimids used to recruit and build new ships for their fleet.
 In 996 many of the ships were destroyed by a fire at al-Maqs, the port on the Nile near Fustat, further delaying the expedition.
 Finally, in August 996 al-Aziz died and the objective of Aleppo became secondary to other concerns.